This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Talk to your doctor about your insulin course and ask questions if unsure how to control your diabetes.

-Be on guard for any symptoms of diabetic ketoacidosis by monitoring your blood sugar and ketone levels, and you’ll be able to keep diabetic ketoacidosis under control.
+Be on guard for any symptoms of diabetic ketoacidosis by monitoring your blood sugar and ketone levels.